 The pupils plan their activities to fulfil the required criteria; these activities are based around outdoor education which challenges them physically and academically.

-In Art lessons here at the PRU we cover as many types of artwork as possible from traditional techniques such as drawing, printing and painting to sculpture, 3D models, computer generated artwork and photography- which is now a GCSE and Entry Level Certificate option for pupils as well as art.
+In Art lessons here at the PRU we cover as many types of artwork as possible from traditional techniques such as drawing, printing and painting to sculpture, 3D models and computer generated artwork.
+Pupils doing art in year 9 are entered for the Entry Level Certificate Qualification.
+In Year 10 and 11 they follow the course and are entered for the GCSE Art Qualification.
+Photography is also studied as a separate subject and in year 10 and 11, pupils are entered for the GCSE Qualification.

 We base ideas and starting points on the interests of the pupils and take it from there.
 We explore the work of a variety of artists and use these studies to influence the work we create.
 For GCSE and Entry Level qualifications, students are encouraged to make their projects even more personal, by incorporating interests, passions and ideas into their work.